 Ground Breaking Ceremony led by Cease Wyss will honour the beginning of the Fibre Farm project.The Fibre Farm is an indigenous led and disability justice centered project located on Squamish territory.
 This project is motivated by closer relationship to the land.
 Building an accessible gathering space for community to participate in remediating a wetland ecosystem, dynamic workshops and teachings, processing natural plant material, the Fibre Farm will be a space to create community around culture and fibre artistry.
-You are invited to witness and participate in this ceremony which will invole inoculating the wetland and pond with native rhysomes and seeds.
+You are invited to witness and participate in this ceremony which will involve inoculating the wetland and pond with native rhysomes and seeds.

 RC Hall: Daniel Kingsbury Tribute Concert